-Check out our super easy tutorial to help you create your very own stylish dreadlocks:
+Check out our super easy tutorials to help you create your very own stylish dreadlocks:

-Ed’s Note: Have patience with this style as dreadlocks take time to form.
+When it comes to learning how to make dreadlock hair, having patience is key because this style takes time to form.
 The formation of the locs can vary from eight months to a year or more.
 During this time, strands of hair grow and mat into each other, similar to the formation of a tangle.
 Loc-ing straight or wavy hair may even take up to two years.

 Step 1: Start with clean hair.